mahes-a/2023/Azure Machine Leaning/TeamsBotwithAMLLlama2.md

 # A Step-by-Step Guide to Build a Llama 2 on Azure powered Teams Chat Bot with built-in Azure AI Content Safety #

-The Llama-2-7b-chat model on Azure powered chat bot, utilizing advanced language models, brings a range of capabilities to enhance communication and collaboration within Microsoft Teams.
+The Llama-2-7b-chat model on Azure (in Preview) powered chat bot, utilizing advanced language models, brings a range of capabilities to enhance communication and collaboration within Microsoft Teams.
 With its natural language processing abilities, Llama 2 chat models can understand and respond to user queries and requests, providing relevant information and assistance.

 By integrating Llama 2 chat models with Microsoft Teams, users can easily access the chat bot directly from their Teams interface.
 This means they can engage with LLM without leaving the Teams platform, saving time and effort.
 They can ask questions, seek guidance, or request information, and Llama will provide prompt and accurate responses, helping to streamline workflows and improve productivity.